ViaThinkSoft/cyclonedx-property-taxonomy/README.md

   Timestamp (format: ISO 8601 / RFC 3339), latest result (`detected || "/" || total`), and community score, at the time of the SBOM generation, delimited by a whitespace.

-  Example: `2026-07-31T10:44:00Z 5/71 32` means that the latest scan (at the time of the SBOM generator) was July 31st 2026, 10:44 GMT, 5 out of 71 vendors detected the file as malicious, and there is a community score of +32.
-This property is OPTIONAL.
+  Example: `2026-07-31T10:44:00Z 5/71 32` means that the latest scan (at the time of the SBOM generation) was July 31st 2026, 10:44 GMT, 5 out of 71 vendors detected the file as malicious, and there is a community score of +32.

 - `vts:3p:msft:dotnet:asm:...` assemblyIdentity in the style of .net assembly files.